vvlisn/log-env-to-annotation/README.md

 # env-to-annotation-policy

-This policy converts specific container environment variables into pod annotations.
+This policy converts specific container environment variables into pod annotations for Deployments and their Pods.

 ## Introduction

 This repository contains a Kubewarden policy written in Go.
-This policy is designed to convert container environment variables into Pod annotations, primarily to facilitate integration with logging systems.
+This policy is designed to convert container environment variables into Pod annotations for Deployments and their Pods, primarily to facilitate integration with logging systems.
 By dynamically adding annotations based on environment variables, it allows log collectors to discover and process application logs more effectively.

 The policy is configurable via runtime settings.